-If you’re headed out of town over the holidays, prepare for your trip by making it easier on your kids and on yourself with our helpful tips.
-Whether you’re traveling by car or by plane, these tips will keep your family safe and will allow for smooth travel.
+If you’re headed out of town over the holidays, prepare for your trip by making it easier on your kids and yourself with our helpful tips for parents of toddlers.
+Whether you’re traveling by car or by plane, these tips will keep your family safe and will allow for smooth travel this holiday season.

 Consider safety.
-Before taking a long road trip, especially in chilly temperatures or precipitation, bring your car in for a quick inspection, asking your mechanic to check the antifreeze, brakes, ad tires.
-Gather emergency items in a kit in your trunk, such as a small snow shovel, blankets, a flashlight, and bottled water.
+Before taking a long road trip, especially in chilly temperatures or precipitation, bring your car in for a quick inspection, asking your mechanic to check the antifreeze, brakes, and tires.
+Gather emergency items in a bag and place it in your trunk, making sure to include a first aid kit, small snow shovel, blankets, a flashlight, and bottled water.

 Beat the rush.
 Take a look at a map and consider where each large city is located along your route.
 It makes sense to leave at a time that will enable you to miss rush hour in urban areas along the way, so that you don’t get stuck in unnecessary traffic.

 Factor in breaks.
 Every two hours, hit a rest stop to let your kids stretch, walk around, and get some fresh air.
-While adults often like to power through long road trips, a drive without breaks is practically asking for a meltdown.
+While adults often like to power through long road trips, a drive without breaks is practically asking for a meltdown from your toddler.
 And I don’t think we need to remind you that small bladders need frequent bathroom breaks.

 Remember to bring entertainment.
 Pack a bag, with your children’s input, of toys, games, and maybe even a surprise or two they’ve never seen before.
 Make sure you bring any loveys or blankets, and consider downloading some kids’ stories in podcast form, or a children’s audiobook or two.